 We have an opportunity to harness our collective power, innovate within our Movement and demonstrate the depth of our commitment to social justice in North America.
 When we do this, when we act together, we move one step closer to building the world we want—one filled with wholeness, justice, and compassion.

 P.S.
 In this tragic week, we also acknowledge how the festival of Sukkot speaks to frailty in our nation.
-Whether in communities severely damaged by recent hurricanes, or a nation broken and grieving over the senseless murders in Las Vegas, the sukkah—as frail as it may be—remains a strong and powerful symbol of hope and resolve to counter the brokenness in our nation.
+Whether in communities severely damaged by recent hurricanes, or a nation broken and grieving over the senseless murders in Las Vegas, the sukkah—as frail as it may be—remains strong and powerful symbol of hope and resolve to counter the brokenness in our nation.

-For more information on this effort, please email Jacob Kraus.
+For more information on this effort, please email Jacob Kraus

-Liz Cohen and Rabbi Charles Briskin are the Co-Chairs of the Urgency of Now Initiative Immigrant Justice Campaign.
+Liz Cohen and Rabbi Charles Briskin are the Co-Chairs of the Urgency of Now Initiative Immigrant Justice Campaign

 Related Posts